Semicocycle discontinuities for substitutions and reverse-reading automata

-\begin{definition}[Reduced graph for a substitution] Let $\theta$ have a coincidence.
-If we remove from its semigroup automaton all $1$-vertices, and all edges leading to them, we are left with the {\em reduced graph} for $\theta$. \end{definition}
+\begin{definition}[Reduced graph of a substitution] Let $\theta$ have a coincidence.
+If we remove from its semigroup automaton all $1$-vertices, and all edges leading to them, we are left with the {\em reduced graph} of $\theta$. \end{definition}

-From Example \ref{pd_ex}, the reduced graph for $\theta^2$ would be the following:
+From Example \ref{pd_ex}, the reduced graph of $\theta^2$ would be the following: